KP-Kranthi/KP-Kranthi/README.md

 ---

 Data analyst with hands-on experience in business reporting, interactive dashboards, and end-to-end data pipeline development.
-Currently transitioning into a senior data analyst or data science role, with a focus on scalable data engineering practices and cloud-based analytics.
+Actively building expertise in data analytics and data engineering, with hands-on experience in dashboards, reporting, and end-to-end pipeline development.
 Passionate about turning raw data into decisions that matter.

 ---